Purpose

 Directory matching is not supported.
 For example,

-*and?wildcards are supported for file names.
-Other wildcards, although allowed, cannot match any results.
+*and?are supported as filename wildcards.
+Other wildcards, although allowed in input, cannot match any results.

 Examples

-Import data from a file on an OBServer node
+Import data from a file on the server (OBServer node)

-Example 1: Import data from a file on an OBServer node.
+Example 1: Import data from a file on the server.

 Notice

-Due to security reasons, you can only modify the
+Due to security reasons, when you set the system variable

-secure_file_privsystem variable by using a local socket connection to execute the SQL statement that modifies the global variable.
-For more information, see secure_file_priv.obclient> SET GLOBAL secure_file_priv = "/";Log out.
+secure_file_priv, you can only modify the global variable by using a local socket connection.
+For more information, see secure_file_priv.obclient> SET GLOBAL secure_file_priv = "/";Exit the login.

 Note